 Michael Jennings focuses his teaching and research on European culture in the twentieth century.
 In addition to literature, he teaches on topics in cultural theory and the visual arts, with special emphasis on photography.
 He approaches cultural material from a perspective informed by historicist interpretive strategies and the critical theory of the Frankfurt School.

 Jennings serves as Director of the Alexander Kluge Research Collection at Princeton University and the Co-Director, with Ben Morgan and Anthony Phelan, of the Oxford-Princeton Research Collaboration in German.
-He sits on the Executive Committee of the International Walter Benjamin Society and the Uwe Johnson Association, and on the Editorial Board of the journals Transit: A Journal of Travel, Migration, and Multiculturalism in the German-Speaking World; links: Rivista di letteratura e cultura tedesca; and Cultura: International Journal of Philosophy and Culture.
+He serves as co-chair of the Executive Committee of the International Walter Benjamin Society and sits on the Executive Committee of the International Uwe Johnson Association.
+He is a member of the Editorial Board of the journals Vermischte Nachrichten: Alexander Kluge-Jahrbuch; Transit: A Journal of Travel, Migration, and Multiculturalism in the German-Speaking World; links: Rivista di letteratura e cultura tedesca; and Cultura: International Journal of Philosophy and Culture.

 After serving as Master of Rockefeller College from 1990-1999 and as Chair of the Department of German from 1999-2012, Jennings served as co-chair of the steering committee for Princeton University's decennial accreditation process (2011-2014).